-Characterising is a common purpose of indirect speech (see 127.
+To characterise a statement is to associate it with a particular characteristic.
+It is commonly done by putting the statement into indirect form (see 127.
 When to Use Indirect Speech).
-Imperative verbs can work with an indirect statement in order to characterise it, like this:
+Some imperative verbs can put a statement into indirect form in order to characterise it, like this:

 (d) Note that an instruction verb can end in -ing.

 Professional documents often call attention to separate information sources simply by naming them, whether through citations (see 76.
 Tenses of Citation Verbs) or other types of data reference (see 104.
-Referring to Data with “As”).
+Naming Data Sources with “As”).

 Imperative verbs allow a separate information source to be named in a very direct way by actually inviting the reader to view it.
 A favourite verb with this use in this blog is see, as at the end of the previous paragraph.
 Other possibilities are compare, go to, refer to and the Latin abbreviations cf. and qv (see 130.
 Formal Abbreviations).
 Please is a possibility before imperative verbs employed in this way.

 The imperative verb consider in example (a) above has this use.
-It must usually be accompanied by a simple noun or noun phrase in the “object” position, representing the actual example being given, and be followed by one or more other sentences saying more about that example (see 33.
+It must usually be accompanied by a simple noun or equivalent in the “object” position, representing the actual example being given, and be followed by one or more other sentences saying more about that example (see 33.
 Complex Example-Giving).
-If there is an -ing verb (gerund) instead of an object, the meaning will be not illustrating but advising (Consider visiting your doctor …)
+If there is an -ing verb (gerund) instead of an object, the meaning will often be not illustrating but advising (Consider visiting your doctor …).